bkesk/SAFIRE/docs/tutorials/models/overview.rst

 :math:`\mu` / :math:`\nu` are compound indices, :math:`\mu = (i,p,m)` / :math:`\mu = (j,q,n)`, that include the lattice site index, (:math:`i` / :math:`j`), sublattice, (:math:`p` / :math:`q`) and band (:math:`m` / :math:`n`) indices.
 This is known as the Hubbard-Kanamori Hamiltonian.
-Many standard model Hamiltonians can be written in this language including the standard Hubbard model, extendended Hubbard with nearest-neighbor :math:`V`, etc.
+Many standard model Hamiltonians can be written in this language including the standard Hubbard model, extended Hubbard with nearest-neighbor :math:`V`, etc.
 SAFIRE is agnostic to the details of the compound indices.
 It simply accepts Hamiltonian "components" which are interpreted as above.
-This provides great flexibilty in specifying Hamiltonians; however, if Hamiltonians are generated externally, care must be taken to ensure that consistent index conventions are used.
+This provides great flexibility in specifying Hamiltonians; however, if Hamiltonians are generated externally, care must be taken to ensure that consistent index conventions are used.

 ``afqmctools`` provides a framework for building lattice model Hamiltonians that can generate broad classes of lattice model Hamiltonians